 DVSA uses the operator compliance risk score (OCRS) to decide which vehicles to inspect.
 The higher the risk score, the more likely it is a vehicle will be inspected.

 Find out more about the operator compliance risk score on GOV.UK.

 Managing your commercial vehicle compliance

 You can view the test histories and roadside check reports for your commercial vehicles online.
 You can also check your operator compliance risk score here.
 Go to GOV.UK to manage your commercial vehicle compliance.

 Providing driving tests for your staff

 Some organisations can provide driving tests to their staff by applying to appoint delegated examiners.
-Find out more about delegated examiners in the Becoming an LGV instructor section of this site.
+Find out more about delegated examiners in the Becoming an HGV instructor section of this site.